matthewleechen/matthewleechen/README.md

 - **Agricultural Liberalization and Structural Transformation in Colonial Java, 1870-1942**

-- **Livestock, Commercialization, and Manorialism: Evidence from the Medieval Netherlands**

 - **Mapping the Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**